Coursework

 Geospatial Information Systems (GIS) are becoming increasingly used to advance equity and sustainability programs.
 This course provides an introduction to different GIS software packages, as they are currently used by researchers and policymakers.
 Students explore existing mapping tools currently used to advance health equity in federal policy, create maps using ArcGIS Online, perform geospatial analysis using ArcGIS Desktop and QGIS, and spatially link various disparate datasets to enhance our analyses.
 Students are encouraged to bring topics and questions they want to explore, as they will have the chance to work on them throughout the course.

-In this round-table graduate seminar, students critically engage with cross-cutting topics in health and environmental justice through interdisciplinary humanities lenses including political ecology, science and technology studies, feminist studies, environmental governance, sociology, anthropology, philosophy, history, and ethics.
-Students dive deep in discussions of weekly readings spanning these fields, in addition to grey literature, podcasts, and videos.
-Students co-facilitate discussions tying contemporary news to course themes that span nature and land, scientific knowledge, race and human classification, climate change and natural disaster, microbes and disease, multispecies perspectives, expertise and public engagement, bodies and built environments, world ecologies and capital, food and water system transformations, and more.
-Students also build toward an advocacy paper, written for a professional audience on a topic of interest.
+In this round-table graduate seminar, we critically engage with cross-cutting topics in public health and environmental justice through interdisciplinary humanities including science and technology studies, political ecology, feminist studies, environmental governance, sociology, anthropology, philosophy, history, and ethics.
+We dive deep in discussions of weekly readings featuring case studies and theory spanning these fields.
+Each student co-facilitates a class discussion to analyze a contemporary public health issue through course themes such as race and human classification, climate change and natural disaster, microbes, bodies and disease, multispecies perspectives, expertise and public engagement, built environments and food systems, capital and world ecologies.
+Students also build toward an advocacy paper or project, developed for a professional audience on a topic of interest.
+3-credit option students engage with additional readings and analysis on weekly themes.

 VTPEH 6177, 2 credits, Spring